sjn/introducing-se/docs.md

 ### 4. Clarify terms

 * “What do you mean when you say X?”
-* Repeat in your own words what you heard & ask if you understood it
+* Repeat what you hear
+* Ask if you understand correctly
-* Identify & clarify words that are used in multiple ways
+* Identify & clarify words that may confuse

 [comment]: # (!!!)

 ### 5. ID confidence

 * “How confident are you that your claim is true?”
-0% – 100%
+0–100%
 * “What would move you up 1%?”
 * “What would move you down?”
 * What could change their mind?